dung-elca/sauth-all/README.md

 # SAuth - Secure Authentication Solution with QR Code and Mobile App

 SAuth is a secure and convenient authentication solution using QR codes and a mobile app.
-It is designed for businesses that require strong security for transactions, logins, or any sensitive actions.
+For example, it can be used to verify users when they register to buy lottery tickets to access a football match, ensuring only authorized participants can join these activities.

 # Architecture Overview